Sex and The City Ruined My Life

 Like many of you, since the beginning of lockdown I’ve had the pleasure (and occasional displeasure) of watching a lot of TV.
-I’m always behind on bingeable television, so in many ways all of this extra time has been a much welcome way to catch up on all I’ve been missing out on (you know, when I was busy living in the real world).
-One thing is for sure though, once this pandemic is over my screen time will be happening solely at the cinema.
+Up until the pandemic I had always been behind on bingeable television, so in many ways all of this extra time on my hands has been a much welcome way to catch up on all I’ve been missing out on (you know, when I was busy living in the real world).
+One thing is for sure though, once this pandemic is over my screen time will be happening solely at the cinema...

-To showcase the gravitas of my binge-watching, below quick list of the shows I actually remember streaming this year:
+To showcase the gravitas of my binge-watching, below is quick list of the shows I actually remember streaming since March 2020:

 Year of The Rabbit